Police

 More information:

-Guinea doesn't recognise dual nationality.
+Guinea recognises dual nationality.

 If you're a dual national, this limits the consular services we can give if you're arrested or detained.